Home » Student Loan Policy

 • The IDR payment calculation would revert back to 150% of the poverty line versus 225% with the SAVE plan.

-We don't know exactly what Trump has planned for student loans at this time, but it's safe to assume that he'd move forward with making his own IDR plan.
+We don't know exactly what Trump has planned for student loans at this time, but it's safe to assume that he'd at least be tempted to make his own IDR plan.

 We can take a look at where Trump stood on student loans before leaving office to get a general feel of where he might focus efforts in the future.

-If Trump's 2020 budget was approved the way he proposed, it would have had drastic effects on the student loan landscape.
+If Trump's 2020 budget were approved the way he had proposed, it would have had drastic effects on the student loan landscape.
 Collectively, we found that student loan changes that Trump favored could have cost borrowers at least a quarter of a trillion dollars over 10 years.

-Here are a few of the notable student loan proposals included in the White House 2020 budget that weren't ultimately adopted.
+Here are a few of the notable student loan proposals included in the White House 2020 budget.
+Ultimately, these proposals weren't adopted, but they could be brought back in his second term after the 2024 election.

 Currently, there are four income-driven repayment (IDR) plans.
 Depending on the plan, you can receive student loan forgiveness after 20 to 25 years of payments.

 Trump’s plan was to consolidate all the plans into one.
-The rationale was that this would minimize confusion and make IDR easier to manage for the Department of Education.
+The rationale was that this would minimize confusion and make IDR easier for the Department of Education to manage.

 With current IDR plans, your payment will typically be 10% of your discretionary income.